siobhain/cormeen-walkers/README.md

 #### Client Goals

 - To minimise amount of time explaining when/where the walking groups meet, the pace, the routes taken & distance covered.
-- Site to be responsive -  viewable on all device sizes
+- Site to be responsive -  viewable on all device sizes & all commonly used  browsers
-- Users can signup to receive a newsletter with a name & email address
+- Users can receive a newsletter by providing a name & email address
 - Users can easily find eircode (Purposely not including putting phone on website)
 - Users can view gallery with photos of whats to be seen on the walks.